 To celebrate this centenary and to remember and pay homage to the pioneering women of the legal industry, Battens are interviewing some of our very own female lawyers about their careers.

-Jill Cochrane is Head of Residential Property, based in the Sherborne office:
+Jill Cochrane is a Director and Head of Residential Property, based in the Sherborne office: